Car Insurance for a Financed Vehicle

 When you’re on the hook for car payments and insurance premiums each month, saving money is important.
 Let’s break down some quick and easy ways to save:

-If you’d rather pay your premium as one bulk amount, you can save an average of $69 per year.
+If you’d rather pay your insurance premium as one bulk amount, you can save an average of $85 per year.
 That way, you only have to worry about paying your car loan monthly.
 If this proves too great a financial burden, you can save by paying with transfers out of your bank account (called Electronic Funds Transfer, or EFT).

 Because of the relationship between you and whoever is financing your car loan, it's important to keep the vehicle in good condition.
 Additionally, accidents and citations can have big impacts on your premium.
-For most violations and accidents, you’ll be rated, i.e., charged for three years by your insurance company.
+For most violations and accidents, you’ll be rated, i.e., charged for three years by your insurance provider.

 If you’re a low-mileage and dependable driver, you might consider usage-based insurance as a money-saver.
 Telematics-based insurance uses in-car devices or apps that track the way you drive to help assign your premium.

-It’s important to keep all your bases covered when it comes to insurance.
+It’s important to keep all your bases covered when it comes to auto insurance coverage.
 Making sure your vehicle is physically covered through comprehensive and collision coverage is a great way to start.
 Adding gap insurance can help protect you from depreciation but it can be pricey.